Welcome

 Founder Lipedema Society

-Dr. Amron is a board-certified Dermatologic Surgeon, the Medical Director and Founder of the Advanced Lipedema Treatment Program at The Roxbury Institute and
+Dr. Amron is a board-certified Dermatologic Surgeon, the Medical Director and Founder of The Roxbury Institute and the Advanced Lipedema Treatment Program.
+He is the Founder of the Lipedema Society and the current Chair of the Board.

 Join The Community!